 When the pin in the lid drops down, you can open it.

 Remove the meatballs to a plate and cover.
-Turn on the Sauté setting and mix in the flour/cream mixture.
-Bring to a simmer, stirring frequently, until thickened.
+Turn on the Sauté setting (Med - Normal temp) and bring to a simmer.
+Whisk in the flour/cream mixture, stirring frequently, until thickened.
 Cancel the Sauté setting.

 Taste the sauce and adjust salt & pepper, if needed.
 You can either add the meatballs back in, or serve and pour the sauce over them.
 Garnish with remaining parsley.

-Instant Pot Swedish Meatballs go great over noodles or mashed potatoes.
+Instant Pot Swedish Meatballs go great over noodles, rice, or mashed potatoes.